Where does AI add value and why do companies want it?

 Organizations see value in using AI techniques to improve every customer interaction with the goal of increasing customer growth and retention.

 However, in 2021, new revenue will become the dominant source, as companies uncover business value in using AI to increase sales of existing products and services, as well as to discover opportunities for new products and services.
-Thus, in the long run, the business value of AI will be about new revenue possibilities.
+Thus, in the long run, the business value of artificial intelligence will be about new revenue possibilities.

-If you’re giving AI a thought, think about chatbots and smart assistants to begin with, but then slowly move up your game to experiment with technologies such as big data and predictive analytics.
+If you’re giving artificial intelligence a thought, think about chatbots and smart assistants to begin with, but then slowly move up your game to experiment with technologies such as big data and predictive analytics.
 Doing so will help you make the most of AI and get the most out of the technology.